chrisotto6/VSCodeFitNesse/README.md

 ## Features

  * Adds new language to VS Code
-    * By adding the language it ensures that the formatting only applies to content.txt files that get created with FitNesse
+    * By adding the language, it ensures that the formatting only applies to content.txt files that get created with FitNesse
-    * Allows for auto pairing on some of the FitNesse makrup style's character formatting
+    * Allows for auto pairing on some of the FitNesse markup style's character formatting
  * Formats content.txt FitNesse files on save

 ![Demo](images/demo.gif)